TheRichArcher/woo-combine-backend/docs/epics/USABILITY_IMPROVEMENTS.md

    - Distribute "Unscored" players across teams to fill remaining slots (or just balance count).
 3. **QA Check**: Create a cohort with 5 elites (Score 90+) and 20 zeros.
 Generate 2 teams.
 Verify elites are split 3 vs 2 (or similar), not 5 vs 0.
 Verify total roster size is 12 vs 13.
 4. **Deterministic**: Verify that clicking "Generate" multiple times with the same inputs produces the same teams.
+5. **Known Limitations**:
+   - Balanced mode assumes composite scores reflect actual player strength.
+   - If elite players are left unscored, they will be treated like any other unscored player.

 **Priority**: High (Event Day Critical).
+**Status**: Implemented & QA'd.
 **Estimate**: 3-5 hours.
 **Estimate**: 3-5 hours.